TheWhiteRabbitM/roots-kusama/README.md

 **ROOTS Reputation points have zero monetary value.** They exist solely to weight participation in the local governance experiment.
 They cannot be transferred, delegated, or monetized.

 This project operates under Italian law as a registered cultural association (APS).
-All crypto receipts are subject to Italian income tax IRPEF (33%) at the time of conversion to fiat.
+All crypto receipts are subject to Italian crypto income tax (33%) at the time of conversion to fiat.

 ---